f5devcentral/F5-Distributed-Cloud-Synthetic-Monitoring-Lab-Guide/F5_Distributed_Cloud_Synthetic_Monitoring_Lab_Guide.md

 ![arcadia-api Healthy](images/image25.png)

-HTTP Monitor on `arcadia-trading` shown **Critical** status across the majority of regions.
-This due to time out.
+The HTTP Monitor for `arcadia-trading` changes between **Critical** and **Healthy** status across the majority of regions because the application is experiencing intermittent outages.

 ![High Response Times](images/image28.png)